 Buckle up: Seat belts save lives — and they may save the life of your teen.
 In 2014, 53 percent of teens aged 15 to 19 killed in passenger vehicle crashes died because they weren’t buckled up.

-No more distractions: Tell your teen driver that a text, social media update or even a call can wait when they're driving.
+No more distractions: Tell your teen driver that a text, social media update or even a call can wait when they’re driving.
 Fifteen- to 19-year-olds have the highest percentage of drivers distracted by cellphone use and involved in a fatal crash.
-In 2013, some 330 people were killed in crashes involving a distracted teen driver.
+Research shows that texting while driving increases your teen’s risk of crashing by 23 times.